Learned iterative custom prior#

 test_dataset = dinv.datasets.HDF5Dataset(path=generated_datasets_path, train=False)

-Dataset has been saved in measurements/MNIST_train/compressed-sensing
+Dataset has been saved at measurements/MNIST_train/compressed-sensing/demo_LICP0.h5

-Define the unfolded Proximal Gradient algorithm.
+Define the unfolded Proximal Gradient algorithm.#

 In this example, we propose to minimise a function of the form